rezaabedi1365/Linux/vi Editor/Readme.md

 :[start],[end]d
-:.,5d # deletes lines between the current line and the fifth line :.,$d # removes all lines starting from the current line till the end :%d # clears the entire file
+:.,5d # deletes lines between the current line and the fifth line :.,$d # removes all lines starting from the current line till the end :%d # clears all line
 ```